Scienxe/udacity-scalable/README.md

 ## Task 4:

 During session creation, the app checks to see if the speaker is already in the DataStore.
-If not, it adds the speaker.
+(In production, this check would need to be much more robust, perhaps offering a choice if two speakers have the same name.)
+If the speaker doesn't exist yet, they get added.
 If they're already there, the app sends a task to the taskqueue which will asynchronously perform the queries to determine if the speaker has more than one session at the conference, and thus should be featured.
 If so, the app adds a promotion string to memcache under a key containing the `websafeConferenceKey`.
 This string lists the speaker name and their session names.